grahamjonesgs/fpga_stepper_car/README.md

 # FPGA Stepper motor control

-Build to control steeper motors, with smooth rotation and ability to count steps exactly.
+Build to control stepper motors, with smooth rotation and ability to count steps exactly.

 ## Verilog Code
 Code to control a stepper motor driven robot car using an FPGA.
 Built to use an Artix 7 based BASYS 3 or CMOD A7